Learning Audio-Visual embedding for Person Verification in the Wild: Method

-where $e^{t, c}_{tanh} \in \mathbb{R}^{T \times A}$ denotes the attention map projected from $e^{t, c}$.
-This scalar score $e^{t, c}_{tanh}$ denotes then normalized over all frames by applying the softmax function channel-wise across time: The self-attention score $\alpha_{t, c}$ represents the importance of each frame given the channel and is used to calculate the weighted statistics of channel $c$.Then weighted mean vector and weighted standard deviation vector can be calculated as
+So compared to the original attention map, it is using the new map $e^{t, c}_{tanh}$ instead of the original map $e^{t, c}$.
+This scalar score $e^{t, c}_{tanh}$ then normalized over all frames by applying the softmax function channel-wise across time: The self-attention score $\alpha_{t, c}$ represents the importance of each frame given the channel and is used to calculate the weighted statistics of channel $c$.
+Then the weighted mean vector and weighted standard deviation vector can be calculated as